maxjivi05/Eden-8-Elite-Lyb/README.md

 This repository provides an unofficial nightly release of a modified version of Eden for **Android**.

-The primary purpose of this repository is to automatically compile the latest commits from the official Eden source tree and apply a specific patch to enable **Lyfb Frame Generation**.
+The primary purpose of this repository is to automatically compile the latest commits from the official Eden source tree and apply a specific patch to enable **Lyb Frame Generation**.

 > ### ⚠️ Warning
 >